Learn more about Brazil’s highest mountain, a sacred Yanomami landmark hidden deep in the Amazon Rainforest

 - .

-Visiting Pico da Neblina is not a regular trek.
-It’s a transformative journey where every step supports the Yanomami and helps protect one of the last wild frontiers of the Amazon.
+Pico da Neblina is not a regular trek but a transformative journey where every step supports the Yanomami and helps to protect one of the last wild frontiers of the Amazon.

-With PlanetaEXO, travelers are guided by those who know the mountain best, the very people who have lived with it for centuries.
+With PlanetaEXO, an ecotourism platform specializing in Amazon Rainforest tours in Brazil, travelers are guided by the best local partners—the people who know the mountain best and who have lived in it for centuries.
+Contact us now!